-of thousands of blues enthusiasts converge on historic downtown Helena, Arkansas to hear stirring and uplifting performances of an American art form on the banks of the Mississippi River.
+The King Biscuit Blues Festival, founded in 1986, is one of the nation’s foremost showcases of blues music.
+Held for three days annually in October, tens of thousands of blues enthusiasts converge on historic downtown Helena, Arkansas to hear stirring and uplifting performances of an American art form on the banks of the Mississippi River.

 As the home of “King Biscuit Time,” the longest running radio show ever, Helena became legendary in the Delta.
-Sonny Boy Williamson and other musicians played live on KFFA every weekday, pausing for King Biscuit Flour commercials and announcements of their next nighttime performances.
+First broadcast in 1941, Sonny Boy Williamson II and Robert Lockwood Jr. played live in the studio as the “King Biscuit Entertainers.”
+Pinetop Perkins and James Peck Curtis later joined the band.
+The musicians played on KFFA every weekday, pausing for King Biscuit Flour commercials and announcements of their next nighttime performances.

-Jim O’Neal, the editor of Living Blues Magazine at the time and an authority on blues history, said, “The King Biscuit hour was the thing that really crystallized blues music in this area.
-Muddy Water and B.B.
-King would come home from working in the fields every day just to listen to the King Biscuit hour.
+According to Jim O’Neal, founding editor of “Living Blues” magazine and an authority on blues history, “The King Biscuit Time” was the thing that really crystallized blues music in this area.
+Muddy Waters and B.B.
+King would come home from working in the fields every day just to listen to it.”

-In an interview with The Daily World in October of 1986, harmonica wizard James Cotton expressed the feelings of many Delta blues musicians who chose to “come home” to Helena for the first King Biscuit Blues Festival.
+In an interview with Helena’s “Daily World” in October 1986, harmonica wizard James Cotton expressed the feelings of many Delta blues musicians who chose to “come home” to Helena for the first King Biscuit Blues Festival.
 From original King Biscuit Time artists such as Robert Jr. Lockwood and Pinetop Perkins, to younger performers such as Anson Funderburgh, a wide range of blues stars were thrilled to be a part of Helena’s celebration of its musical roots.

-Pinetop Perkins, a King Biscuit regular, said in the Daily World that 1940s Helena “aint’ nothin like it is now.
+Other artists remember a time in the 1940s and ‘50s when the town was filled with music.
+Pinetop Perkins, a King Biscuit regular, reported to the “Daily World” that “1940s Helena ain’t nothin’ like it is now.
 I used to play all night long at a club called the Hole in the Wall.
 We got paid $3 a night plus all the whiskey we could drink.
 We’d play all night and then go home and sleep until it was time to play again.
 Those were the days.”

 But by the mid-1980s, Helena had changed from a jumping town to a community in danger of dying.
 Businesses were closing and people realized the downtown area was decaying, but no one knew what to do to save it.